Use Cases

 Display campaigns allow you to show your ads across the Google Display Network on websites and apps.

 Advantage: Display campaigns are an excellent way to reach a wider audience and build brand awareness.
+But they are less intent-driven and harder to control at the conversion level.

 Shopping Campaigns